Azure/azure-service-operator/docs/hugo/content/reference/_index.md

 ## DBforMySQL

+To install the CRDs for these resources, your ASO configuration must include `dbformysql.azure.com/*` as a one of the configured CRD patterns.
+See [CRD Management in ASO](https://azure.github.io/azure-service-operator/guide/crd-management/) for details on doing this for both [Helm](https://azure.github.io/azure-service-operator/guide/crd-management/#helm) and [YAML](https://azure.github.io/azure-service-operator/guide/crd-management/#yaml) based installations.

 Azure Database for MySQL - Single Server is on the retirement path and is [scheduled for retirement by September 16, 2024](https://learn.microsoft.com/en-us/azure/mysql/single-server/whats-happening-to-mysql-single-server).
 We will not be supporting it in ASO v2.

 Existing instances of *Single Server* can be migrated to *Azure Database for MySQL - Flexible Server* using the [Azure Database migration Service](https://azure.microsoft.com/en-us/products/database-migration).